pentandra/lifepreserver/items/static/blog/putting-the-pieces-together/index.md

 communities that are ready to work in new ways.
 We need to find these early adopters and experiment with new ways of working together.

+The Scholarly Commons is a _culture_ of the same sort as the culture of Open, or the spirit of freedom.
+It is not a software platform any more than GitHub is the Open Source Software culture.
+The Scholarly Commons will need software with new types of interactions---those that open up the process of research and bring people together in more egalitarian ways.
+The more aligned the software is with this culture, the less people will find fault with it.

 ## The necessity of a <i>counter</i>culture

 Using the language of Christopher Alexander's book <cite>[Notes on the